Hofstra University School of Law, J.D., with Distinction, 2001

 Brad began his legal career as a judicial law clerk to the Honorable Vice Chancellor John W. Noble of the Delaware Court of Chancery.
 Following his clerkship, Brad practiced for five years at Weil, Gotshal & Manges LLP in the firm's Securities and Corporate Governance Litigation Group in New York before returning to Delaware.

 Chambers USA has repeatedly named Brad as a recognized practitioner in the Delaware Court of Chancery.
 Most recently, Chambers USA 2014 described Brad as a “’terrific’” lawyer who's "star continues to rise in the Chancery arena."
 Chambers has also acknowledged Brad as "attract[ing] praise from observers as a ‘diligent and smart’ attorney with a strong focus in corporate law” and a “‘very impressive’ younger lawyer.”

-Brad also recently represented Complete Genomics and its directors in opposing efforts to enjoin Complete Genomics' sale to BGI-Shenzhen and a subsequent contested fee application (C.A.
-No. 7888-VCL), as well as limited partners in an action to remove the general partner of DV Urban Realty Partners (C.A.
-No. 7204-VCN) and the successful defense of the Court's post-trial removal decision on appeal before the Delaware Supreme Court (C.A.
-No. 547, 2012).
+Brad also recently represented Complete Genomics and its directors in opposing efforts to enjoin Complete Genomics' sale to BGI-Shenzhen and a subsequent contested fee application, as well as limited partners in an action to remove the general partner of DV Urban Realty Partners and the successful defense of the Court's post-trial removal decision on appeal before the Delaware Supreme Court.

-In addition to litigating disputes before the Court of Chancery, Brad frequently advises directors and special committees on litigation, transactional and corporate governance issues, pre-suit litigation demands, and internal investigations.
+In addition to his litigation practice, Brad frequently advises directors and special committees on issues of Delaware corporate law, pre-suit litigation demands, and transactional and corporate governance issues.

 Brad is admitted to the bars of Delaware, New York and New Jersey.
 He is a member of the Rodney Inns of Court in Delaware, the Delaware Bar Association, and the American Bar Association.